hashicorp/terraform-aws-terraform-enterprise-eks-hvd/README.md

             ├── terraform.tfvars
             └── variables.tf
     ```

     >📝 Note: In this example, the user will have two separate TFE deployments; one for their `sandbox` environment, and one for their `production` environment.
 This is recommended, but not required.

-4. (Optional) Uncomment and update the [S3 remote state backend](https://developer.hashicorp.com/terraform/language/settings/backends/s3) configuration provided in the `backend.tf` file with your own custom values.
+1. (Optional) Uncomment and update the [S3 remote state backend](https://developer.hashicorp.com/terraform/language/settings/backends/s3) configuration provided in the `backend.tf` file with your own custom values.
 While this step is highly recommended, it is technically not required to use a remote backend config for your TFE deployment (if you are in a sandbox environment, for example).

-5. Populate your own custom values into the `terraform.tfvars.example` file that was provided (in particular, values enclosed in the `<>` characters).
+1. Populate your own custom values into the `terraform.tfvars.example` file that was provided (in particular, values enclosed in the `<>` characters).
 Then, remove the `.example` file extension such that the file is now named `terraform.tfvars`.

-6. Navigate to the directory of your newly created Terraform configuration for your TFE deployment, and run `terraform init`, `terraform plan`, and `terraform apply`.
+1. Navigate to the directory of your newly created Terraform configuration for your TFE deployment, and run `terraform init`, `terraform plan`, and `terraform apply`.

 **The TFE infrastructure resources have now been created.
 Next comes the application layer portion of the deployment (which we refer to as the Post Steps), which will involve interacting with your EKS cluster via `kubectl` and installing the TFE application via `helm`.**

-## Post Steps
+## Post steps

-7. Authenticate to your EKS cluster:
+1. Authenticate to your EKS cluster:

    ```shell
    aws eks --region <aws-region> update-kubeconfig --name <eks-cluster-name>